Learn how to sew bias tape to finish edges on clothing and craft projects.

 The insides of my Tillery Skirt pictured above also feature double fold bias tape to finish the waistband.
 This method results in less bulk than turning the seam allowance of the denim to the wrong side.

-And the neckline of the Hathaway Tank above is finished with bias tape for a thin width and clean finish that doesn’t require a facing.
+And the neckline of the Hathaway Tank above is finished with single fold bias tape for a thin width and clean finish that doesn’t require a facing.

 Types – Single and Double Fold